matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 ### Thoughts

 As you can see at the time of this writing the Daggerverse is quite new and does not have many modules already provided.
 This required us to build the module to interact with Pulumi.
 However, we were able to find a module that provided us with the capacity to post a comment on the PR that was open.
 Once we had these dependencies ready to go it was just a matter of referencing them and piping things together, all with code using the programming language I preferred.
 With the wiring of those modules taken care of it was just a matter of using Dagger's CLI to call our module and perform the operations we wanted.
 The same command we run locally to test that everything worked correctly was then added to the CI process to finish the entire workflow.
 If we ever were to migrate from Github actions to say, CircleCI, then it would be a matter of referencing this same command from our CircleCI workflow and that's it.
-Work is done.

 The main problem I see with this approach today has to do with caching.
 Every single operation can potentially be cached and save us from having to recreate the entire environment every time.
 To achieve this with Dagger we would have to either: i) use the paid offering that provides this caching called [Dagger cloud](https://dagger.io/cloud); ii) deploying a dagger engine with caching in your own infrastructure and point your CI runners to use that version of the engine.
 That approach is not too bad for simpler use cases, but as soon as you need to scale you'll require multiple instances running.

+As a side note, when we wanted to create our pipeline we had to create a new "module" that was the entrypoint for our CI.
+This is because the only way to use other modules today is from within another module.
+I found this a bit confusing.
+In programming languages such as Go you can create either libraries or executables.
+When I hear the word "module" I think of a library that requires an executable to call it and do something.
+Maybe it's just a naming thing or maybe I get easily confused.

 ## Comparison

 When comparing the approach of Github actions and Dagger modules I find two main differences.
 First of all, Github actions does not give us a process that can be easily testable and extensible.
 When it comes to extending we would either have to build custom actions or do some setup magic and run custom scripts on top of this yaml.
 Again, this is a simple process, but CI/CD often gets more complicated as time goes on.
 And while right now this may not seem like an obvious problem, it always ends up becoming that critical yaml file that nobody wants to touch.
-The second difference is of a "conceptual" difference, but it's important to point it out because it requires a mindset shift when it comes to building CI.
+The second difference is more "conceptual", but it's important to point it out because it requires a mindset shift when it comes to building CI.
 In the traditional pipeline we can see a "stateful" approach where each of the steps that are being executed are doing explicit things on the host (i.e the runner) that the subsequent action then reuses:
 1. Checkout the code of the repository
 2. Install the latest stable version of Go
 3. Configure AWS's credentials (technically not needed, we could use env variables directly...)